How to angle your take off in surfing

 Introduction

 In this lesson, I’ll go through the importance of angling your take off, with step-by-step instructions on how to execute the angling and take off effectively.
-Unless you want to ride straight ahead, catching the whitewater instead of the unbroken part of the wave, you need to learn how to angle your take off.
+Unless you want to ride straight ahead, catching the whitewater instead of the unbroken part of the wave, you need to learn how to angle your takeoff.

 Why angling your take off matters